Guide to Single-Step and Multi-Step Income Statements

 Multi-Step Income Statement Pros and Cons

-Offer more detail about a business’s revenue and expenses than single-step income statements Labor intensive
+Offer more detail about a business’s revenue and expenses than single-step income statements Are labor-intensive

-Report gross profit and operating income Harder to read and understand at a glance than single-step income statements
+Report gross profit and operating income Are harder to read and understand at a glance than single-step income statements

-Large businesses with multiple sources of revenue and many (and varied) expenses typically use a multi-income income statement.
-The reason is that this type of statement differentiates incomes and expenses from primary business activities with those from non-essential activities.
+Large businesses with multiple sources of revenue and many (and varied) expenses typically use a multi-step income statement.
+The reason is that this type of statement separates income and expenses related to primary business activities from those related to nonessential activities.

-However, any business (large or small) that is looking to bring in a new investor or get approved for a business loan can also benefit from issuing a multi-step income statement, since it provides greater financial detail about the business.
+However, any company (large or small) that’s looking to bring in a new investor or get approved for a business loan can also benefit from issuing a multistep income statement, since it provides greater financial detail about the business.

-Generally Accepted Accounting Principles (GAAP) gives public companies the option of issuing a multi-step or single-step income statement, depending on how they are structured.
+Generally Accepted Accounting Principles (GAAP) give public companies the option of issuing a multi-step or single-step income statement, depending on how they are structured.

 Preparing Multi-Step Income Statements

-To prepare a multi-step income statement, you need to select your reporting period (you might prepare these statements monthly, quarterly, or annually) and then follow these basic steps.
+To prepare a multi-step income statement, select your reporting period (you might prepare these statements monthly, quarterly, or annually), and then follow these basic steps.

-1. Add operating expenses.
-This includes the cost of goods sold, as well as other costs (such as advertising and administrative expenses).
+1. Add up operating expenses.
+These include the indirect costs of running a business (such as advertising, office equipment/rent, and administrative expenses).

 2. Calculate gross profit.
 To do this, you subtract the cost of goods sold from the net sales.